-When putting together your gift wish list, keep in mind that the purpose of a registry is to make gifting easier for your guests and to ensure you receive things you need.
-Use these do’s and don’ts to avoid alienating guests before the big day.
+When putting together your gift wish list, keep in mind that the purpose of a registry is to make gifting easier for your guests and ensure you receive things you need.
+Here are some do’s and don’ts to guide you when creating your own destination wedding registry.

 Destination Wedding Registry Do’s

-- Check on (and update) your registry: As guests purchase items, your registry should automatically update to reflect the purchase.
-As your wedding approaches, last minute shoppers may find less of a selection.
+As guests purchase items, your registry should automatically update to reflect the purchase.
+As your wedding approaches, last-minute shoppers may find less of a selection.
 It’s in your best interest to keep your registry stocked with a full selection of items through the wedding.

-- Write prompt thank you’s: Send thank you notes within six weeks of receiving the gift (or of the ceremony).
-Mention the gift (and the giver) by name and talk about how you’ll be using the item.
+Send thank you notes within six weeks of receiving the gift (or of the ceremony).
+Mention the gift (and the giver) by name and talk about how you’ll be using the item or experience.

 Destination Wedding Registry Don’ts

-- Register for strictly personal items: Sure, you’ll need your favorite moisturizer and shampoo while you travel on your honeymoon, but purchase items like that for yourself.
+Sure, you’ll need your favorite moisturizer and shampoo while on your honeymoon, but purchase items like that for yourself.

-- Shame guests for their gift: Be gracious.
-Even if a gift wasn’t what you wanted, be thankful and send a gracious thank you note promptly.
+Be gracious.
+Even if a gift wasn’t what you wanted, be thankful, and send a gracious thank-you note promptly.